ampproject/amphtml/contributing/building-an-amp-extension.md

   this.schedulePreload(nextSlide);
 ```

-It’s important to understand that the parent/owner element is
+It's important to understand that the parent/owner element is
 responsible for managing all of its children (except for placeholders,
 see below).
 This means you need to make sure your element updates
 whether the child is in viewport and when to schedule different phases